simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 ## Background
 Over the past few decades, the world of open-source electronics has blossomed into rich ecosystem of resources available for use by everyone, from hobbyists to electrical engineers.
 Open-source embededded programming environments, low-cost development boards, break-outs for sensors, electro-mechanical devices and more, software libraries for interacting with these external components, and connected web services have all made rapid electronics prototyping possible--with progressively less time, money, and knowledge.

 For example, with relatively little knowledge, it is possible to rapidly design and build a battery-operated humidity and temperature sensor using a microcontroller with an integrated battery port and charger, a bus-enabled sensor, and example code that takes periodic measurements and sends them to a data display service over wifi.
 This project takes a few hours, and costs less than $50 total in parts.
-(This project was a real father-son project from 2017; we'll refer to it several times throughout this post.)
+(This project was a real father-son project; we'll refer to it several times throughout this post.)

 But obstacles remain in translating a sensor prototype like this into a usable device or product.
 This post explores the design and implementation of serial-config, a toolkit for electronics prototyping that resolves some obstacles around user-friendly configuration of electronic devices.

 ## Enter: Serial-Config
 Serial-config is a software tool that supports field-configuration of devices by non-expert users.
-The software resources it generates manages most of the configuration process, from the user interface for editing settings, down to the embedded library that updates and stores settings data.
+It turns structured data on a device into a form that can be edited from a desktop computer, using an interface that looks like a settings menu or online survey (google forms, survey monkey).
+The software resources it generates manage most of the configuration process, from the user interface for editing settings, to the embedded library that updates and stores settings data.
 In between, it includes a protocol for transferring updates.

 Serial-config is used by a prototyper during electronics development.
 Given a schema that describes a configuration, it generates two software resources to support field-configuration: